ccoquide/unbiased-von-pr/README.md

 Where `N_nodes` and `N_links` are the number of nodes and links, `SX` is the source node ID for the X-th link, and `TX` the corresponding target node's ID and the weight of this link is `WX`.
 For the i-th node (from the top) present in the list of nodes (file with `.titles` extension), its ID is simply `i`.
 As such, the entry `1 2 0.5` in the table of links means that a link going from the 1st node of the list of nodes to the second one of the same list, exists and has a weight of `0.5`.

-PageRank files (`dataset-netmodel-PRmodel-alpha.dat`):
-`dataset` can be maritime, taxis or airports for instance. `netmodel` is either 1stON or VON, PRmodel can be 1stON-PR, VON-PR, Biased-1stON-PR or Unbiased-VON-PR, and finally alpha is the damping factor such as, in case of a value of 0.85 the filename will have `085` in its name.
-The output is formated as follows
+PageRank files `dataset-netmodel-PRmodel-alpha.dat`, with PRmodel being either 1stON-PR, VON-PR, Biased-1stON-PR or Unbiased-VON-PR, and  alpha, the damping factor, being such as in case of a value of 0.85 the filename will have `085` in its name :

       1 PR1 n1 N1
       2 PR2 n2 N2